 Additional changes included the elimination of the table that listed how funding allocations per program sector changed from each iteration of the Action Plan.
-It has been was replaced with a table that shows how funding has been reallocated per program sector in this iteration of the Action Plan.
+It was replaced with a table that shows how funding has been reallocated per program sector in this iteration of the Action Plan.

-The changes included in this Action Plan Amendment 7 (APA7) are mainly focused on the Housing sector.
-PRDOH proposes in this substantial amendment the addition of a new housing program, the Blue Roof Repair Program.
+The changes included in Action Plan Amendment 7 (APA7) were mainly focused on the Housing sector.
+PRDOH proposed in APA7 the addition of a new housing program, the Blue Roof Repair Program.
 This program is targeted to provide municipalities with the resources to develop single-family housing solutions sufficient to provide intermediate or long-term assistance to make damaged homes with blue roofs (blue tarps) sufficient for occupancy.
-Funds from other programs have been reallocated into the new Blue Roof Repair Program to broaden the housing recovery efforts.
-Funds from the Home Repair, Reconstruction, or Relocation Program (R3) and the Non-Federal Match Program (NFMP) where reallocated, including the elimination of the Home Resilience and Innovation Competition Program and reallocating program funds into the new program for the housing sector.
+Funds from other programs were reallocated into the new Blue Roof Repair Program to broaden the housing recovery efforts.
+Funds from the Home Repair, Reconstruction, or Relocation Program (R3) and the Non-Federal Match Program (NFMP) were reallocated, including the elimination of the Home Resilience and Innovation Competition Program and reallocation of program funds into the new program for the housing sector.

-Another significant modification in this iteration of the Action Plan is the inclusion of elevation as an allowable construction activity under the Home Repair, Reconstruction, or Relocation Program (R3), when reasonable.
+Another significant modification in this iteration of the Action Plan is the inclusion of elevation as an allowable construction activity under R3 Program, when reasonable.
 Eligible applicants with homes located in the floodplain which qualify for substantial improvement rehabilitation will be offered elevated reconstruction when reasonable, or relocation when elevated reconstruction is not reasonable.
-Additionally, the R3 Program in this substantial amendment provides homeowners with clear titles whose homes suffered more than \$60,000 in damages the opportunity to relocate by forgoing a reconstruction award and accepting a relocation voucher.
+Additionally, the R3 Program in this substantial amendment provided homeowners with clear titles whose homes suffered more than \$60,000 in damages the opportunity to relocate by forgoing a reconstruction award and accepting a relocation voucher.

-Modifications in this substantial amendment also clarify the definition of Critical Recovery Workforce (CRW) member within the HBA Program and include an increased maximum award.
-Another program receiving an increase to the maximum award is the Small Business Financing Program (SBF).
-Programmatic changes also include new or clarifying eligibility criteria for the following programs:
+Modifications in this substantial amendment also clarified the definition of Critical Recovery Workforce (CRW) member within the HBA Program and included an increased maximum award.
+Another program receiving an increase to the maximum award was the Small Business Financing Program (SBF).
+Programmatic changes also included new or clarifying eligibility criteria for the following programs: